 How to choose the best life insurance companyWhen you are ready to buy life insurance, taking a few extra steps can ensure you find the best policy based on your wants and needs.
 Here are some things to look for when choosing the best life insurance company for you:

 - Ask for recommendations: Your friends and family may have life insurance with a company they love.
 You may want to ask them about their experiences with customer service at these companies.

 - Review customer satisfaction ratings: You can visit the J.D.
 Power website or check the carrier reviews in this article to review each insurance company’s customer satisfaction ratings.
 J.D.
 Power assigns each company a score out of 1,000 possible points.

 - Assess financial stability: We recommend looking at a company’s financial strength rating from a third-party agency such as AM Best, Standard & Poor’s (S&P) or Moody’s.
-A company with a low financial stability rating may struggle to pay life insurance death benefits to policyholders if a high volume of claims are filed simultaneously.
+A company with a low financial stability rating may have a poor history of being able to meet financial obligations and may struggle to pay life insurance death benefits to policyholders if a high volume of claims are filed simultaneously.
 It is important to have the assurance that your insurer has a history of strong financial stability.

 Frequently asked questions